aionrobotics/docs/docs/q-775-spyder-operation.rst

   1.2.
 Power on the aircraft by plugging in both batteries.

+  .. note:: Upon booting the aircraft, it will attempt to acquire a GPS fix.
+When a fix is achieved, the vehicle marks its location as “Home” as can be seen in the “FLIGHT PLAN” tab in your GCS. **This is the location the aircraft will attempt to RTL** (If desired, you can move this position manually using the GCS)

   1.3.
 Ensure the aircraft is not disturbed during the IMU calibration procedure.
 (Rapid RED/BLUE flashing LED)

   1.4.
 Boot is complete when the Autopilot tones and vehicle achieves GPS lock.
 (Flashing GREEN LED)

-.. tip::	The system boots with safety switch disabled.
+.. tip::	The vehicle boots with safety switch disabled.
 (Transmitter input is ignored)

 2. Connecting to the Aircraft
 ------------------------------